 - The email address does not exist on the domain

 A hard bounce will always bounce unless the email address is changed.
-If a subscriber hard bounces 4 consecutive times, the email will be considered a “repeated bouncer” and MA Professional will no longer attempt to send to that email address.
+If a subscriber hard bounces 4 consecutive times, the email will be considered a “repeated bouncer” and Communications Professional will no longer attempt to send to that email address.